gordonwatts/hep-programming-hints/servicex-hints.md

 - If it has PHYSLITE in it, it is PHYSLITE.
 - If it has DAOD_PHYS in it, it is PHYS.
 - If it is OpenData, then it is PHYSLITE.
 It usually has OpenData in the name somewhere.
+There are a few differences in how you code against OpenData - look carefully at the instructions.

 ## Filtering in a Query